redhat-ai-dev/rhdh-ai-catalog-cli/docs/background.md

 - "cmd verb-subject args" pattern ... `oc new-app ...` or `rosa list-clusters` or `oc new-build` or `oc cancel-build` or `oc import-image`
 - and sometimes even "cmd subject verb args" .... `tkn pr list ...` or `shp build create ...`

-When considering Backstage's current Catalog REST API, particularly some lack of symetry between which verbs apply to which subjects:
+When considering Backstage's current Catalog REST API, particularly some lack of symmetry between which verbs apply to which subjects:

 - You can only import to the ‘location’ REST with a URL pointing to a YAML document  containing the definition of multiple subjects (Components, Resource, API, pointers to TechDocs)
 - But you can get/delete on all the subject types via REST api that don’t include the subject name in REST URI